Himitsu – Top Secret: Characters

 A man with a strong sense of justice and is a recent graduate from the police academy.
 Because he is a newcomer, he tends to be impulsive and needs to gain more experience.

 A scientist in charge of setting up, programming and monitoring the MRI that connects to the victim's brains and shows the images they saw through their memories during their life.
 He is the student of Professor Schubert who created the MRI system and best friend of American John Considince a world specialist in bionics who helped him repair the MRI machine after Suzuki shot it.
 John was killed a week before Onogida himself is murdered after Aoki helps him realize someone was stealing MRI data and selling it elsewhere and Onogida himself uncovers a bigger secret before his untimely death.

 A technician that works with and monitors the machinery alongside Onogida.
-She admired Onogida and is particularly heart broken when he dies.
+She admired Onogida and is particularly heartbroken when he dies.